Flagro/macos_tts_to_device/README.md

 - Verify the output device is not muted
 - Check that the device is properly configured in System Settings → Sound
 - For virtual devices, ensure they're properly installed and visible

+### One device works but others don't (multiple device mode)

+- Check error messages for specific device failures
+- Verify all device names are correct (run the device query script)
+- Some devices may not support simultaneous playback - test individually
+- Ensure all devices are active and not in use by other applications

 ## Dependencies